solui/solui/packages/docs/WhatIsSolUI/KeyBenefits/README.md

   * Users can search for and immediately use UIs within their Dapp browsers.
   * Client API to allow other tools in the wider ecosystem to fetch UI specs and render them locally.

-And further improvements are on the way, as outlined in the [roadmap](../Roadmap).